-PBDA will evaluate each Preliminary Application based on the completeness of materials requested, as well as the content of the materials, including the following:
+PBDA will evaluate each Preliminary Application based on the completeness of materials requested, as well as the content of the materials including the following:

-- Audited financial information for three years prior to application: - If audited financial data is found to be suspect, inadequate, or contains findings that could negatively impact the applicant's ability to meet the obligations of the reimbursable grant program PBDA will explore curing alternatives. - Modified versions of PBDA-supplied .csv files to show only those BSLs proposed to be served: - PBDA will evaluate the required .csv files to ensure compliance with grant guidelines, completeness, and to ensure that no additions to .csv files have been added. - Proposed technology: - PBDA will evaluate proposed technology to ensure that it meets the minimum requirements as outlined the BEAD NOFO. - Proposed speeds: - PBDA will evaluate proposed service speeds to ensure that they meet the minimum requirements and, if applicable, are scalable as required by the BEAD NOFO. - Proposed monthly subscription costs: - PBDA will evaluate the proposed monthly subscription cost to ensure that it is commensurate with the intent of BEAD program. - Proposed cost per passing: - PBDA will evaluate the proposed cost per passing to ensure that it is commensurate with the intent of the BEAD program. - Proposed project total cost: - The applicant must enter a dollar value for the total project cost as proposed. - Proposed matching: - The applicant must enter a dollar value for the total matching commitment. - Match commitment letter: - The applicant must complete a matching commitment template (to be provided by PBDA for download within Single Application for Assistance).
+a.
+Audited financial information for three years prior to application:

+If audited financial data is found to be suspect, inadequate, or contains findings that could negatively impact the applicant's ability to meet the obligations of the reimbursable grant program PBDA will explore curing alternatives.
+PBDA anticipates utilizing a third part consultant with experience in the analysis of audited financial documents to make determinations.

+b.
+Revised PBDA-supplied .csv:

+The applicant will revise the supplied .csv files to indicate those BSLs proposed to be served.
+The .csv will offer the opportunity for the applicant to indicate unique costs per BSL, as well as a justification for costs (e.g., long drops).
+Within the .csv the applicant will be able to identify those BSL IDs that they do not anticipate being able to serve within a project area, as well as providing a justification for each (i.e., no electrical infrastructure to BSL, extremely high cost, physical barrier, etc.).
+While the applicant may exclude up to 5% of BSLs within a proposed project area, cost per BSL is required to be provided for those BSLs to be excluded from the project where high cost is cited at the primary justification.
+PBDA will evaluate the required .csv files to ensure compliance with grant guidelines, completeness, and to ensure that no additions to .csv files are made.

+c.
+Proposed technology:

+PBDA will evaluate proposed technology to ensure that it meets the minimum requirements as outlined the BEAD NOFO.
+It should be noted that the technology may differ between and Extremely High Cost Per Location Threshold areas (i.e., unlicensed fixed wireless).

+d.
+Proposed speeds:

+PBDA will evaluate proposed service speeds to ensure that they meet the minimum requirements and, if applicable, are scalable as required by the BEAD NOFO.

+e.
+Proposed monthly subscription costs:

+PBDA will evaluate the proposed monthly subscription cost to ensure that it is commensurate with the intent of the BEAD low-cost option and middle-class affordability guidelines.

+f.
+Proposed cost per passing:

+PBDA will evaluate the proposed cost per passing to ensure that it is commensurate with the intent of the BEAD program.
+The evaluation will be based upon data provided within the revised .csv returned to PBDA by the applicant.

+g.
+Proposed project total cost:

+The applicant must enter a dollar value for the total project cost as proposed.

+h.
+Proposed matching: The applicant must enter a dollar value for the total matching commitment.

+i.
+Match commitment letter:

+The applicant must complete a matching commitment template (to be provided by PBDA for download within the Single Application for Assistance).
 PBDA will evaluate this document to ensure that the form has been fully and adequately completed.

+It should be noted that applications will be scored and deduplicated within the Final Application process to ensure a competitive and objective grant application process.

-PBDA will, as needed, work with the applicant to correct errors within or omissions of required information.
-Action taken by PBDA may include rejection of application with prejudice.
+PBDA will, as needed, work with the applicant to cure applications where incorrect data is supplied or where omissions of required information have occurred.
+Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within round one may result in the rejection of application(s) and/or deferment to round two.
+Failure of an applicant to make good faith efforts to cure applications at the request of PBDA within round two may result in the rejection of application(s).

-II.
-Notice to Proceed for Final Application
+Notice to Proceed for Final Application: